 How To Plant Potatoes

-I myself had a serious slipped-disc last year, turning a heavy patient, so before picking up the spade, I first spend two or three minutes doing our lower back exercises.
+I myself had a serious slipped-disc last year, turning a heavy patient so before picking up the spade, I first spend two or three minutes doing our lower back exercises.
 That is over and above the set I did before I arose; I do them every morning and you should too if you have had LBP episodes.
-In fact, like brushing and flossing teeth, I recommend that everyone does them daily.
+In fact, like brushing and flossing teeth, I recommend that we all do them daily.
 That means every single day.

 "If I ever survive this hell, all I would want in my life is enough potatoes."